What Is A Town Council?

 The powers of a town council in Indiana to establish policy are quite broad.
 Essentially, councils may undertake any action related to town affairs other than those forbidden or preempted by state or federal law.

 It is important to note that the Council acts as a body.
 No member has any extraordinary powers beyond those of other members.
-While the Council President and Vice President have some additional ceremonial and administrative responsibilities as described below, in the establishment of policies, voting and in other significant areas, all members are equal.
+While the Council President and Vice President have some additional ceremonial and administrative responsibilities as described below, in the establishment of policies, voting, and in other significant areas, all members are equal.
 It is also important to note that policy is established by at least a majority vote of the Council.
-While individual members may disagree with decisions of the majority, a decision of the majority does bind the Council to a course of action.
-In turn, it is staff’s responsibility to ensure the policy of the Council is upheld.
-Actions of staff to pursue the policy direction established by a majority of Council do not reflect any bias against Council members who held a minority opinion on an issue.
+While individual members may disagree with the majority’s decisions, a decision does bind the Council to a course of action.
+In turn, it is the staff’s responsibility to ensure the policy of the Council is upheld.
+Staff actions to pursue the policy direction established by a majority of the Council do not reflect any bias against Council members who hold a minority opinion on an issue.

 Organization of Town Council

 The Town Council shall organize itself by the election of President and Vice President at the first meeting held during each calendar year.
-In the event that the President and/or Vice President are not elected at the first meeting of the calendar year, the President and/or Vice President will continue to serve until an election is held.
+If the President and/or Vice President are not elected at the first meeting of the calendar year, the President and/or Vice President will continue to serve until an election is held.